okteto/okteto/contributing.md

 - Communicating your changes before you start working
 - Including unit tests whenever relevant
 - Making sure your code passes the [lint checks](#lint)
-- Signing off on all your git commits by running `git commit -s'
+- Signing off on all your git commits by running `git commit -s`
 - Documenting all Go public types, structs, and functions in your code

 Discussing your changes with the maintainers before implementation is one of the most important steps, as this sets you in the right direction before you begin.
 The best way to communicate this is through a detailed GitHub issue.
 Another way to discuss changes with maintainers is using the [#okteto](https://kubernetes.slack.com/messages/CM1QMQGS0/) channel on the Kubernetes slack.